mainmatter/mainmatter.com/blog/_posts/2017-08-21-creating-web-components-with-glimmer.md

 Wider community effort to create a small set of widgets to solve common problems

-First, it allows the free usage of these components beyond the boundaries of a wide range of front-end tech stacks, including the diverse set of client-side JavaScript frameworks out there.
+First, it allows the of these components beyond the boundaries of a single front-end tech stack, including the diverse set of client-side JavaScript frameworks out there.
 Imagine being able to develop a menu header once and to reuse it across all the different applications that are built in the scope of your project, no matter if these applications were built upon React or Ember.
 This also furthers even greater efforts to create well-maintained and highly flexible widgets, not only on a project's or company's scale, but also in terms of open-source as an even greater community of developers will be interested in creating and using that e.g. one well-built `date-picker` component.
 Imagine if the community behind the `ember-power-datepicker`, `react-datepicker`, `angular-datepicker` and others could funnel their work into creating one component that is of great benefit to all of these JavaScript communities at once.

 Second, the standalone and self-contained nature of web components creates an API, that is not only straight-forward to use, but is also easy to reason about; a well-structured web component will bring in all the dependencies needed for its core functionality and will be configured - if needed at all - with string based HTML attributes alone - making the final mark up very descriptive.
 Advanced users will still be able to configure additional, more specific functionality, as e.g. event listeners, via JavaScript themselves on top of that.

-Third, due to the fact that the knowledge of the HTML markup language alone is needed, the usage of these components becomes very easy.
+Third, using web components is very easy as only knowledge of the HTML markup language is required to do so.
 Using the basic and likely most well-known language of the web alone, it empowers an even larger community of developers to build their websites and web apps with and upon web components.

 Let’s now dive into how we can create our own custom elements using Glimmer.